General Framework and Error Estimates for ROM-accelerated Fixed Point Iterations: Introduction

 \section{Introduction}

 Acceleration of iterative schemes by reusing previously computed data is not a new idea, and has been studied during the last decades in multiple contexts.
-It is still a subject with a lot of potential in modern research \citep{Saad_2025}.
-This article presents a methodology to accelerate fixed-point schemes arising from the determination of solutions to partial differential equations (PDEs) using reduced-order models (ROMs) in the framework of inexact fixed point iterations \citep{Alfeld_1982,Birken_2015}.
+It is still a subject with a lot of potential in modern research~\citep{Saad_2025}.
+This article formalizes the already-known methodology to accelerate fixed-point schemes arising from the determination of solutions to partial differential equations (PDEs) using reduced-order models (ROMs) in the framework of inexact fixed point iterations~\citep{Alfeld_1982,Birken_2015}, and we propose a way to rigorously propagate the error throughout the iterations.

-In optimization, especially in structural optimization, the concept of approximate reanalysis, consisting of using previous designs to reduce the computational cost of solving the state equation has been introduced by Kirsch in the eighties \citep{Kirsch_1982}.
-This has led to the development of the method of combined approximations \citep{Kirsch_1999}, which has been shown to be equivalent to a particular case of the preconditioned conjugate gradient method \citep{Kirsch_Kocvara_Zowe_2002}.
-These methods were generalized to topology optimization (TO) problems by Amir and Sigmund \citep{Amir_Bendsøe_Sigmund_2009,Amir_Stolpe_Sigmund_2010,Amir_Sigmund_Lazarov_Schevenels_2012}.
-More recently, data-driven techniques have been used to learn a ROM on-the-fly during the optimization procedure, e.g. orthogonalization of previous iterates with Gram-Schmidt \citep{Gogu_2015} and hyperreduction techniques like principal orthogonal decomposition (POD) for steady \citep{Xiao_Lu_Breitkopf_Raghavan_Dutta_Zhang_2020,Xiao_Jun_Lu_Raghavan_Zhang_2022} and unsteady \citep{Qian_2022} TO problems.
-Theoretical framework and proof of convergence have been established for on-the-fly ROM combined with trust-region methods \citep{Yano_Huang_Zahr_2021,Wen_Zahr_2023} and line search methods \citep{Grundvig_Heinkenschloss_2024}.
+In optimization, especially in structural optimization, the concept of approximate reanalysis, consisting of using previous designs to reduce the computational cost of solving the state equation has been introduced by Kirsch in the eighties~\citep{Kirsch_1982}.
+This led to the development of the method of combined approximations~\citep{Kirsch_1999}, which has been shown to be equivalent to a particular case of the preconditioned conjugate gradient method~\citep{Kirsch_Kocvara_Zowe_2002}.
+These methods were generalized to topology optimization (TO) problems by Amir and Sigmund~\citep{Amir_Bendsøe_Sigmund_2009,Amir_Stolpe_Sigmund_2010,Amir_Sigmund_Lazarov_Schevenels_2012}.
+More recently, data-driven techniques have been used to learn a ROM on-the-fly during the optimization procedure, e.g.\ orthogonalization of previous iterates with Gram-Schmidt~\citep{Gogu_2015} and hyperreduction techniques like proper orthogonal decomposition (POD) for steady~\citep{Xiao_Lu_Breitkopf_Raghavan_Dutta_Zhang_2020,Xiao_Jun_Lu_Raghavan_Zhang_2022} and unsteady~\citep{Qian_2022} TO problems.
+Theoretical framework and proof of convergence have been established for on-the-fly ROM combined with trust-region methods~\citep{Yano_Huang_Zahr_2021,Wen_Zahr_2023} and line search methods~\citep{Grundvig_Heinkenschloss_2024}.